 If your teen is feeling stressed or unsure about their ATAR, it's a good idea to attend an ATAR advice event.
 It'll help them explore their pathway options and get connected with people who can support them on their journey to university.

 Your teen may also get the chance to talk to a current student who had to find a different pathway into their preferred program because of a low ATAR.
 This kind of opportunity is invaluable for putting your child’s mind at ease and helping them to achieve their goals, despite disappointing exam results.

 Missed UQ's 2023 ATAR advice event, which was held on Sunday 17 December?
 You can still get advice by calling our friendly Future Students Contact Centre.

 How to get into university with a low ATAR

 What happens if you get a low ATAR depends on how proactive you are about the situation.
 If your teen doesn’t get the ATAR they needed to get into their preferred program at university, the first thing to remember is to stay calm and offer reassurance.
 There are multiple pathways to university, so your teen shouldn’t give up on their hopes and dreams just yet.

-Your teen may be able to undertake a bridging program to improve their selection rank (this is the ATAR score plus any adjustments awarded by the university) to access their desired university program.
-Bridging programs are particularly helpful for teenagers interested in university programs with a focus on science and maths.
-However, the maximum selection rank you can gain from bridging programs varies.
-If your teen’s desired program has a high entry score threshold, the tertiary studies pathway may be more suitable for them.
+Your teen may be able to undertake bridging studies to improve their selection rank (this is the ATAR plus any adjustments awarded by the university) and help them meet subject prerequisites to access their desired university program.
+Bridging programs are particularly helpful for teenagers interested in university degrees with a focus on science and maths.
+However, the maximum selection rank you can gain from bridging studies varies.
+If your teen’s desired degree has a high entry score threshold, the tertiary studies pathway may be more suitable for them.

 completing a year of study, and then